viajeraune/eunhaelee.github.io/index.md

 show_tile: false
 ---

-product manager by trade, generalist at heart. my passion lies in the heart of AI, design, and human behavior
+an empathy-driven user advocate working at the heart of ai + product + design.